Generate Tests and Test Harnesses for a Model or Components

 To open the Create Test for Component wizard, in the Test Manager select New > Test for Model Component.

-On the first page of the wizard, click the Use current model button to fill in the Top Model field.
+If you have not selected any components in the model, on the first page of the wizard, click the Use current model button to fill in the Top Model field.

-Then, if you are testing a:
+Then, if you are testing:

 Component in a Model block, you do not need to specify the Model block as the top model.
 Use the name of the model that contains the Model block as the Top Model.

 Reusable library subsystem that has a function interface, a Function Interface Settings option displays.
 Select the function interface for which you want to create a test.
+The Function Interface Settings option is not displayed if you select multiple components.

 Reusable libraries contain components and subsystems that can be shared with multiple models.
 You can share the code generated by the subsystems if those subsystems are at the top level of the reusable library and if they have function interfaces.
 Function interfaces specify the subsystem input and output block parameter settings.